KH-Kyle/LearningToPaint/README.md

 ## Introduction
 No matter in which forms of art, it always comprises the process of perception, understanding, and expression.
 The expression step shows the wisdom and creativity of human beings.
 Different people have different idea about an object and they would use different styles to express their feeling.
 Specifically, painting has been a mainstream form of art for decades.
 Most people spend a huge amount of time to master this skill.
 It would be an interesting work to teach machines how to paint. *Huang et al.* introduces an idea about employing a neural renderer in model-based Deep Reinforcement Learning to get an agent learn to make long-term plans to decompose images into strokes.
 The agent also learns to determine the position and color of each stroke.
 We recovered their work with our own implementation and then extended based on that.

-Since writing Chinese character also requries a stroke by strokes strategy,   we attempted to modify the existing model so that we could train an autonomous writing agent that writes Chinese characters like how a human would write.
+To fully explore different aspects of the original model, we took two seperate approaches in terms of innovations on top of the original paper.
+Since the original project operates on images, our two approaches focused on the structure of images and the texture of imagesm, respectively.

+To explore how the model works the best to extract the structure of an image, we first attempted to modify the model so that instead of painting an given image, it writes a Chinese character stroke by stroke when given a image of such a character.
+The focus of this section is to modify the model so that during training, it focus more on the structure of the given image, instead of the texture so that it writes a clean Character.

-Besides, it would be nice that the agent can draw a given image with different style.
+On the other hand, to explore how the model works the best to extract the texture of an image, we then attepmted to modify the orginal model so that the agent can draw a given image with different style.
 Nerual Style Transfer has alway been a popular topic over years.
 Now, we combine the idea with our model to generate a painted image with desired styling.
+In this section of our project, we focused on how to perserve the feature of the original model that it extracts good textures from the original image and then further apply style transfer on top of that.

 ## Related Work

 Our work is highly related to [ICCV2019-Learning to Paint](https://github.com/megvii-research/ICCV2019-LearningToPaint) and [PyTorch-Multi-Style-Transfer](https://github.com/zhanghang1989/PyTorch-Multi-Style-Transfer).
 We apply the idea from the former and use partial codes from both repo to train our model.

 ## General Approach

 Here are graphs representing the overall architecture of training and testing.
 In different sections, we will mention which parts we implemented by ourselves and which parts we adopted original implementation.

 ![Training](./material/training.png)